November 14, 2025

 Is There a Way to Screen for Pancreatic Cancer?

-While there’s no current recommendation for regular screening for pancreatic cancer in people of average risk, there are recommendations in place for those who are high risk.
-High-risk people include those with a family history of pancreatic cancer or those with a genetic syndrome or genetic mutation that increases their risk of pancreatic cancer.
+While there’s no current recommendation for regular screening for pancreatic cancer in people of average risk, there are recommendations in place for those who are at high risk.
+High-risk people include those with a family history of pancreatic cancer or those with a genetic syndrome or genetic mutation that increases their risk of pancreatic cancer21.

 Know Your Risk (Even Before Symptoms Arise)